-If the time should come that your loved one passes away unexpectedly and you are the beneficiary of their life insurance policy, then you will have to go through a process where you will claim life insurance benefits that are provided.
-This is a task that is fairly straightforward depending on the type of life insurance policy, but it helps if you are familiar with the basic procedures in case the worst should occur.
+Suppose the time should come that your loved one passes away unexpectedly, and you are the beneficiary of their life insurance policy.
+In that case, you will have to go through a process where you will claim provided life insurance benefits.
+This task is pretty straightforward, depending on the type of life insurance policy, but it helps if you are familiar with the basic procedures in case the worst should occur.

-When it comes to making a claim and following the procedures, you will need to know the type of life insurance policy so that you can follow the right instructions to get the benefits as swiftly as possible.
+When it comes to making a claim and following the procedures, you will need to know the type of life insurance policy to follow the proper instructions to get the benefits as swiftly as possible.

 How to Claim Life Insurance Benefits for Individually Owned Policies?

 The start of the process in terms of how to file a life insurance claim is the same for all three types of policies.